 [Screenshot from Mic via Twitter, cropped and reframed, https://twitter.com/mic/status/905854711206727681?]

-A man identifying as a woman wants to be Miss Oregon, but the pageant’s disqualified him.
-Therefore, he’s suing United States of America Pageants.
+A biological male identifying as a woman wants to be Miss Oregon, but the pageant has eliminated that possibility.
+Therefore, the hopeful queen is suing the United States of America Pageants.

-His lawsuit claims discrimination, and he’s seeking “unspecified monetary damages.”
+The lawsuit claims discrimination, and “unspecified monetary damages” are being sought.

 Anita Noelle Green apparently thinks No.

-He wants to continue his path to evening wear glory: As reported by The Associated Press, the guy already holds the title of 2019 Miss Earth Elite Oregon.
+Anita wants to continue toward evening-wear glory: As reported by The Associated Press, the aspiring contestant already holds the title of 2019 Miss Earth Elite Oregon.

-And in September 2017, he vied for Miss Montana but didn’t quite take home the tiara.
+And in September 2017, Anita vied for Miss Montana but didn’t quite take home the tiara.

 — totofacon (@totofacon) April 30, 2018

-Having already strutted his stuff with the gals in mountain country, he was perhaps caught off guard when Oregon told him he was too much man for them to handle.
+Having already strutted with the gals in mountain country, Anita was perhaps caught off guard when Oregon effected a roadblock to the stage.

 The suit was filed Tuesday in Portland’s U.S. District Court.